Smambo/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Requirements:
 * In between each iteration of the loop, add a `sleep 2`
 ```
+smambo@lenovo-ubuntu:~/alx-system_engineering-devops/0x05-processes_and_signals$ ./4-to_infinity_and_beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+To infinity and beyond
+^C
+smambo@lenovo-ubuntu:~/alx-system_engineering-devops/0x05-processes_and_signals$
 ```
+You'll note that I killed the script in the above example with `Ctrl+C`.
 ### 5.Don't stop me now!
 We stopped our `4-to_infinity_and_beyond` process using `ctrl+c` in the previous task, there is actually another way to do this.
 Write a Bash script that stops `4-to_infinity_and_beyond` process.